mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

-   Reconstruction at 05 of first spectrum: 0.971 Reconstruction at 10 of first spectrum: 0.935 Reconstruction at 15 of first spectrum: 0.881 Reconstruction at 05 of third spectrum: 0.901 Reconstruction at 10 of third spectrum: 0.867 Reconstruction at 15 of third spectrum: 0.814 Number of iterations of first spectrum: 59
+   Reconstruction at 05 of first spectrum: 0.971 Reconstruction at 10 of first spectrum: 0.935 Reconstruction at 15 of first spectrum: 0.881 Reconstruction at 05 of third spectrum: 0.831 Reconstruction at 10 of third spectrum: 0.800 Reconstruction at 15 of third spectrum: 0.746 Number of iterations: 59
-   Number of iterations: 59

 .. figure:: ../images/MaxEntAdjustTogether.png